 Capsule is the work of CapU’s marketing and digital experience team.
 We are a collective of diverse talents but one common thread that unites us is our love of storytelling.

-We created Capsule because we believe stories have the power to build connections — and there is no better time to launch a platform designed to connect us through stories.
-It’s more important than ever to create ways to stay in touch with, learn about, and learn from each other.
+We created Capsule because we believe in connecting through stories, and it’s more important than ever to create ways to stay in touch with, learn about and learn from each other.

 We hope this work provides insight into the CapU community and fosters your connection to it.